officialalkenes/officialalkenes/README.md

 ___

-### 🌱 I’m part of the current SOFTWARE ENGINEERING graduating team with ALX
+### 🌱 I am a recent SOFTWARE ENGINEERING graduat with ALX

 ### 🔭 I’m currently working on:
 - FastPay